Mukulvjain1/JavaScript-MIni-Projects-/README.md

-## This are Baic Level mini Projects that are helped me learn Js Concepts
+## This are Basic Level mini Projects that are helped me learn Js Concepts